Compact presentability of tree almost automorphism groups: Introduction

 \subsection{Acknowledgments}

 I thank Yves de Cornulier for stimulating interactions, for his careful reading of the paper and his valuable comments.
-I am also very grateful to Pierre-Emmanuel Caprace for helpful discussions which gave rise to this work, and to Laurent Bartholdi for useful discussions about branch groups.
+I am also very grateful to Pierre-Emmanuel Caprace for helpful discussions which gave rise to this work, to Laurent Bartholdi for useful discussions about branch groups, and to Pierre de la Harpe for his remarks and corrections.